sitegeist/Sitegeist.MagicWand/README.md

 ## Quick backup and restore mechanisms for persistent data

-Sometimes it's useful to quickly backup an integral persistent state of an application, to then perform some risky change operations and then restore the data in case of failure.
-The `stash:create`,`stash:restore`,`stash:list` and `stash:cleat` commands of this package allow for a flawless backup-try-restore workflow.
+Sometimes it's useful to quickly backup an integral persistent state of an application, to then perform some risky change operations and restore the data in case of failure.
+The `stash:create`,`stash:restore`,`stash:list` and `stash:clear` commands of this package allow for a flawless backup-try-restore workflow.

-**Attention: These commands will empty the local database and resources of the flow setup the cli is executed on.
+**Attention: These commands will empty the database and resources of your local Flow installation.
-The data is replaced with the informations from the stash.
-Make shure you understand that before actual using the commands.**
+The data is replaced with the information from the stash.
+Make sure you understand that before actually using the commands.**

 ### CLI-Examples